EVENTSTESTIMONIALSvCISO

 Our Approach

-Finally, all the information and understandings are compiled in a well-documented scope, determining the boundaries and applicability of the SEBI Cyber Resilience audit, referring to the pain point and the requirements of the stakeholders.
+Finally, all the information and understandings are compiled in a well-documented scope, determining the boundaries and applicability of the SEBI Cyber Security & Cyber Resilience Framework for Regulated Entities (CSCRF) audit, referring to the pain point and the requirements of the stakeholders.
 The Scope encompasses the work systems, number of departments and location of the organization.

 Once the scope, objective and criteria for the audit have been defined, the board members must draft an audit plan.